Please log in to watch this conference skillscast.

 Unsung Heroes: Less Fashionable Patterns in Scala

 Winner of the inaugural Phil Bagwell Award for Service to the Scala Community and with over twelve years of experience in Scala development as well as being a member of Java Posse, Dick Wall is a renowned speaker and trainer in the application of Scala.
-A Geographical Information System specialist using Scala at CiBO Technologies, CEO of Escalate Software and previous co-host on Scalawags Podcast, Dick has probably spent more time thinking about Scala than anybody else on this planet.
+He is a Geographical Information System specialist using Scala at Hopper, Inc., CEO of Escalate Software and previous co-host on Scalawags Podcast.
+Dick has rediscovered his love of GIS combined with the power of the Scala type system, and wants to share his experiences of writing APIs to simplify that subject for others.